2010 Auburn Tigers football team

 The 2010 Auburn Tigers football team represented Auburn University in the 2010 NCAA Division I FBS football season.
 The Tigers, led by second-year head coach Gene Chizik were members of the Western Division of the Southeastern Conference and played their home games at Jordan–Hare Stadium.
 The Tigers completed a 12–0 regular season record and defeated South Carolina in the 2010 SEC Championship Game.

-On January 10, 2011, Auburn defeated Oregon in the BCS National Championship Game in Glendale, Arizona, 22–19, to win the second consensus national championship in school history.
+On January 10, 2011, Auburn defeated Oregon in the BCS National Championship Game in Glendale, Arizona, 22–19, to win the 9th national championship in school history and first since 2004.

 The Tigers were led on offense by junior quarterback Cam Newton, who became the third Auburn player to win the Heisman Trophy, distinguishing him as the best player in college football.
 Newton led the nation in touchdowns responsible for, finishing with 30 passing touchdowns, 20 rushing touchdowns, and one receiving touchdown for a total of 51.
 He also led the Southeastern Conference in total yards and passing efficiency rating.
 Newton declared for the NFL draft following the season, and was drafted 1st overall in 2011.

 Defensive and offensive strategies

-In the second year of the Chizik era of Auburn football, offensive coordinator Gus Malzahn continued use of his no-huddle hurry-up schemes.
+In the second year of the Chizik era of Auburn football, offensive coordinator Gus Malzahn continued use of his hurry-up no-huddle schemes.
 This offense relies on an attacking ground game from different spread sets, using fakes and misdirection, to set up a play action passing attack through the air, while snapping the ball almost as soon as it is placed to give the defense less time to react to different looks.
 Defensive coordinator Ted Roof's efforts were aided by replenished depth at the linebacker and secondary positions, utilizing a collection of the 3–4 and 4–3 defensive formations, also known as Multiple D strategy.

 Eventual Heisman Trophy winning quarterback Cam Newton led the Tiger offense to a 13–0 record, SEC Championship, and a berth in the BCS Championship game, which was played on January 10, 2011.
 Auburn led the SEC in scoring offense, total offense, rushing offense, pass efficiency, first downs and first down conversions.
 Defensively the Tigers were improved from 2009 but less impressive than on offense, ranking in the lower half of the SEC for most defensive categories.
 However, the Tiger defense was notably improved in the second halves of its 2010 games, allowing an average of only 3.7 fourth-quarter points and shutting out five opponents (Mississippi State, South Carolina, Louisiana-Monroe, Georgia and Alabama) in the final period.